datlife/interactive-gan-visualizer/README.md

 ## Roadmap
 * Integrate GAN model in `server/generator` once it is ready.
-* Improve rendering speed in front-end
+* Improve rendering speed in front-end.
-* Switch to `GraphQL` for client-server communtication
+* Switch from `HTTP/JSON` to `gRPC`.
-* Dockerize the app for cloud deployment
+* Dockerize the app for cloud deployment.
+* Re-written back-end server from python to Go.

 ## Acknowledgement